 The key distinction is between the purchase price and the open market value (what the property is worth).
 If you’re buying the property for less than its true value, there are lenders who will consider your loan to value against the open market value, rather than the purchase price.

 This means that there is potential to purchase the property without putting down a deposit.
 This is most common where the purchase price is under 70% of the open market value.

-When the lease on a leasehold property can run down to nothing, ownership of the land and everything above and below it reverts to the freeholder.
-As the cost of extending the lease increases as the lease becomes shorter, properties are often sold with very short leases as the owner can’t afford to extend.
+When the lease on a leasehold property expires, ownership of the land and everything above and below it reverts to the freeholder.
+As the cost of extending the lease increases as the lease becomes shorter, properties with very short leases are often sold as the owner can’t afford to extend.

 Such properties tend to be sold at a large discount to their open market value, as the lease is very short, and the value therefore very low.

 By arranging for the lease to be extended at the same time as the purchase completes, the value is greatly increased on completion.
 As a result, the property can be left with a lot of equity in it, even if the purchase and lease extension are funded fully by debt.

 The principle works in much the same way as under value purchases.
 Although 100% of your costs are borrowed, the lender is still left at a low loan to value when the new open market value is used.

 These properties are generally funded using specialist bridging loans for short lease properties, which can be funded without the need for additional security.